azerion/gamedock-sdk/docs/addingTheGamedockSDK.md

 cordova platform add ios
 cordova build ios

-//Add the SDK plugin to your game cordova plugin add gamedock-sdk-cordova

 //Make a new build of your game cordova build android cordova build ios